puppetlabs/puppet-docs/source/pe/3.2/overview_whats_new.markdown

 * *Simplified Agent Install*

-Installing agents on all platforms can now be done via package manager, making the installation process faster and simpler.
+On platforms that support remote package repos, installing agents can now be done via package manager, making the installation process faster and simpler.
 For details, visit the [PE installation page](install_basic.html).

 * *Puppet Labs Supported Modules*

 PE 3.2 introduces Puppet Labs supported modules.
-(TODO: link)
+Supported modules will allow you to manage core services quickly and easily, with very little need for you to write any code.
+Supported modules are:

+* Rigorously tested with PE
+* Supported by PL via the usual [support channels](http://puppetlabs.com/services/customer-support)
+* Maintained for a long-term lifecycle
+* Compatible with multiple platforms and architectures.

+Visit the [Supported Modules page](TODO: link) to learn more.
+You can also check out the Read Me for the supported modules being released with PE 3.2: Apache, NTP, MySQL, Windows Registry, PostgreSQL, stdlib, reboot, pe_accounts, firewall, APT, Inifile, Java_KS, concat.(TODO: readme links)

 * *Razor Provisioning Tech Preview*